 |[river id=’13042500′ config=’2′]|

-Upper river: Flows are 760 cfs.
-Dry Dropper fishing will continue to be productive with Golden stones and hopper imitations.
+Upper river: Flows are 570 cfs.
+Dry Dropper fishing will continue to be productive with Golden stones and hopper imitations on warm/sunny days.
 Nymphing remains good with Rubberlegs, zebra midges and other small tactical sparse mayfly nymphs.
-The Ranch has been a solid PMD festival.
-Be ready with captive duns, last chance cripples and no hackles.
+The Ranch has been good with Beatis when conditions are right.
+Be ready with your A game!

 Henry’s Fork Fishing Resources: